disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

 ### Task 2 - Generate actual execution plan

+In this task you will generate the actual execution plan in SQL Server Management Studio by enabling the option before running a query.
+This helps visualize how the SQL Server processes the query, aiding in performance tuning.

 There are several ways to generate an execution plan in SQL Server Management Studio.

 1. Select **New Query**.
 Copy and paste the following T-SQL code into the query window.
 Select **Execute** to execute this query.